wang1hm/AstronomyNote/AstroNote/PaperReading/JWST/CSST DISCUSSION.md

 ### OBSERVING DESCRIPTION
 We will ==characterize the nature of the accretion disk around Sgr A* with mid-infrared IFU observations== using the MIRI/MRS. Our goal is to ==observe the mid-IR emission line of [NeVI] at 7.64 m in a nearby gas cloud==, which is ==excited by the strong UV emission of the thermal or non-thermal electron distribution within the black hole’s accretion disk==.
 The observed line-strength is directly set by the UV emission profile of the electron distribution function (eDF), therefore, ==we have a unique opportunity with JWST to understand the physics in the accretion disk of our Milky Way’s central black hole.==

+## GO 2228 Probing the M87 Supermassive Black Hole with Parsec-Scale Stellar Dynamics
+**Principal Investigator:** Jonelle Walsh
+**PI Institution:** Texas A & M University **Allocation:** 9.9 hours
+Observing Template: NIRSpec/IFU
+### TARGET
+M-87
+### ABSTRACT
+The central black hole (BH) of the giant elliptical galaxy M87 has been studied for more than 40 years. ==Similar to Sgr A* at the Galactic Center==, the remarkable increase in angular resolution over the years, culminating in the Event Horizon Telescope image of the M87 BH shadow, has paved the way for a deeper understanding of the compact object and the immediate surrounding environment. ==The EHT image also provided an independent measurement of the M87 BH mass, which is consistent with the most recent stellar-dynamical result but differs by a factor of ~2 from the gas- dynamical determination==.
+On the surface, the agreement between the EHT and most recent stellar-dynamical BH mass provides an important validation of the stellar-dynamical technique, but it is pressing to scrutinize the apparent agreement further because both measurements ==relied on extensive modeling and built-in assumptions==.
+We propose to acquire the best high angular resolution spectra to date at the center of M87 using the NIRSpec integral field unit (IFU). ==We will study parsec-scale stellar dynamics around the M87 BH and extract reliable kinematics deep within the BH gravitational potential==.
+When combined with existing large-scale IFU stellar kinematics and a new, fully general, triaxial, orbit-based modeling approach, we will obtain the most robust stellar-dynamical BH mass for M87.
+We will further carry out a comprehensive analysis of the error budget, incorporating possible systematic effects.
+M87 is a pivotal anchor for the upper end of the BH mass - host galaxy relations, and it is crucial to obtain the best possible BH mass measurement.
+### OBSERVING DESCRIPTION
+We will observe the center of M87 using NIRSpec in IFU mode with the G235H/F170LP grating and filter.
+The wavelength range will cover the K- band CO bandheads, from which we will measure the stellar kinematics as a function of spatial location.
+We will obtain dithered NIRSpec exposures using the cycling pattern and small extent, thereby improving the sampling of the NIRSpec point spread function.
+We select the NRIRS2 readout mode to reduce correlated noise and increase sensitivity for long exposures, while keeping the data volume low to ensure schedulability.

+Our work requires high signal-to-noise (S/N) spectra in order to fully characterize the stellar line-of-sight velocity distribution.
+We will measure not only the velocity and velocity dispersion, but also higher order moments (h_3, h_4, and beyond) that quantify the distribution's asymmetric and symmetric deviations from a Gaussian.
+Using the JWST ETC, and the surface brightness profile from Kormendy et al. 2009, we estimate that ~6.6 hrs is needed to reach a S/N ~ 100 at 2.3 microns in a circular aperture with a radius of 0.014" located 0.15" from the nucleus.
+The aperture was selected to mimic a single spaxel, which will be 0.025"x0.025" in size with our dithering strategy.
+We will construct spatial bins in the outer regions of the NIRSpec IFU to reach a similarly high S/N. We will use 20 groups (each consisting of 5 frames with our readout mode), 1 integration, and 16 (dithered) exposures.

+We will obtain a LeakCal exposure composed of 20 groups with the NRIRS2 readout mode at the first science dither postion.
+This exposure will be used to remove MSA leakage.
+Since we expect the background to be fairly uniform over the small extent of the dither pattern, we chose not to obtain LeakCal exposures at every dither position.
+We also will perform a target acquisition to ensure precise centering on the galaxy nucleus.

+## GO 2235 Imaging the Shadow of a Black Hole through Sgr A* Monitoring
+**Principal Investigator:** Farhad Yusef-Zadeh
+**PI Institution:** Northwestern University **Allocation:** 25.1 hours
+Observing Template: NIRCam/Imaging
+### TARGET
+SGRA
+### ABSTRACT
+We propose to monitor the ==near-IR flare emission of Sgr A*== at two wavelengths using NIRCam imaging.
+The observations will consist of ==2 12-hour episodes to be carried out simulataneously with observations by ALMA and the Event Horizon Telescope (EHT)==. ==Simultaneous measurements at 2.1 and 4.8 microns provide the spectral evolution of IR flare emission==.
+This yields information about the ==particle acceleration process and subsequent synchrotron cooling of the highest-energy particles==.
+Using an adiabatic expansion model, ==the IR light curve== can then be used to determine the spectrum and the variability of submm emission across the multiple flares that are likely during the course of the EHT observations. ==The predicted submm variability is a necessary component in being able to construct an image of the black hole shadow from the EHT observations.== The proposed simultaneous IR and submm observations of the variability of Sgr A* will be key to the EHT's success.
+### OBSERVING DESCRIPTION
+We will use the NIRCam in imaging mode to obtain observations centered on the SMBH Sgr A* at the Galactic Center (GC). ==Simultaneous imaging will be obtained in the short- and long-wavelength channels, using Module B only, and the SUB640 subarray readout==.
+Subarray readouts are used to reduce data volume and decrease the exposure time per group, because of the bright sources located near Sgr A*.
+The F210M and F480M filters will be used to obtain photometry of Sgr A* at two different wavelengths simultaneously, thus ==allowing for measurments of the spectral index of Sgr A* as well==.
+Using the RAPID readout mode, with the SUB640 subarray, ==we will obtain 10 groups per integration and 20 integrations per exposure==, in conjunction with a 4-point dither pattern.
+Each block of 4 dithered exposures will cover ~1 hour of observing.
+We will obtain 9 such exposure blocks in a back-to-back fashion, which will provide ~12 hours of coverage on the target.
+Two such 12 hour visits will be obtained, both of which will be coordinated with times at which other telescopes in the EHT campaign (such as ALMA) are observing Sgr A*.
 # FIRST LIGHT or EoR
 ## GO 1760 First Accreting Black Hole Candidates: Infrared-dropout Heavily Obscured X-ray AGNs
 **Principal Investigator:** Hyewon Suh